hikemalliday/checkers-react/README.md

 The user can select  a replay from the pullldown menu.
 They can then click the Play Replay button to watch the game.
 ![image](https://cdn.discordapp.com/attachments/617825237752479751/1177755506832576533/image.png?ex=6573a94a&is=6561344a&hm=1f8b00c24b7ebc3779e30dcaadaf581fb514f3d222c4716863c39300962696ef&)

+### Go ahead and try it!

+Play a game against youself under the New Game page, then click the export replay button.
+Then, go to the Replays page.
+Your gmae will be the highest numbered ID in the drop down list.
+Run the replay!

 #### DEV NOTES:
 My second project created with ReactJS, as well as my second project created with Typescript.
 TypeScript certainly did not solve any problems for me, I merely forced myself to build with it to expose myself to it.